Chat-Based Support Alone May Not Be Enough: Comparing Conversational and Embedded LLM Feedback for Mathematical Proof Learning: Results

-We begin with access-level performance patterns to characterize how earlier access relates to course outcomes.
-As shown in Figure~\ref{fig:jmackey_homework_grade}, to account for repeated measures and baseline differences, we fit a mixed-effects regression on HW5 and HW6 scores (the interval when only the experimental group had access), including a random intercept for student and controlling for prior homework performance (HW1--HW4 average).
-After adjustment, earlier access was associated with higher HW5--HW6 scores ($B=2.71$, $SE=1.22$, 95\% CI $[0.32, 5.09]$, $p=.026$), corresponding to a small-to-medium standardized effect ($\beta=0.23$).
-Baseline homework performance strongly predicted HW5--HW6 outcomes ($B=0.60$, $SE=0.05$, $p<.001$), and the intraclass correlation indicated that 24\% of variance reflected stable between-student differences.
-Notably, once the control group also gained access (HW7--HW8), the group difference disappeared ($B=1.06$, $p=.432$), consistent with a staggered-access design: the tool benefited whichever group had access.
+As shown in \cref{fig:jmackey_homework_grade}, we fit a mixed-effects regression on \textbf{HW5--HW6} scores (the interval when only the experimental group had access), including a random intercept for student and controlling for prior homework performance (\textbf{HW1--HW4} average).
+After adjustment, earlier access was associated with higher \textbf{HW5--HW6} scores ($B=2.71$, $SE=1.22$, 95\% CI $[0.32, 5.09]$, $p=.026$), corresponding to a small-to-medium standardized effect ($\beta=0.23$).
+Baseline homework performance strongly predicted \textbf{HW5--HW6} outcomes ($B=0.60$, $SE=0.05$, $p<.001$), and the intraclass correlation indicated that 24\% of variance reflected stable between-student differences.
+Once the control group also gained access (\textbf{HW7--HW8}), the difference disappeared ($B=1.06$, $p=.432$), consistent with the staggered-access design.

-In contrast, we observed no evidence that earlier access led to improved exam performance.
-Ordinary least squares regressions predicting Midterm~2 and Midterm~3 scores from experimental condition while controlling for Midterm~1 showed no significant group differences (Midterm~2: $B=-2.32$, $\beta=-0.21$, $p=.134$; Midterm~3: $B=2.46$, $\beta=0.16$, $p=.283$).
-Thus, although experimental students trended slightly lower on Midterm~2 and slightly higher on Midterm~3, neither effect was statistically reliable after accounting for baseline performance.
-Taken together, these access-level analyses indicate that \textit{GPTutor} improved homework performance for whichever group had access, but this benefit did not transfer to independent assessments, such as the subsequent midterm exam.
+In contrast, OLS regressions predicting \textbf{Midterm~2} and \textbf{Midterm~3} from condition (controlling for \textbf{Midterm~1}) showed no significant group differences (\textbf{Midterm~2}: $B=-2.32$, $p=.134$; \textbf{Midterm~3}: $B=2.46$, $p=.283$).
+Taken together, GPTutor improved homework performance for whichever group had access, but this benefit did not transfer to independent exam assessments.